The Foundation

 Heritage Breeds

 The value of genetic material in heritage breeds is of profound importance.
 Animals that have lived for hundreds of years supporting our ancestors, building soil, and becoming integral to the landscape are being lost in the current rush toward industrial farming practices.
-The Farm Table Foundation is undertaking a series of research projects to place, protect, and grow heritage breeds on small farms, where they have historically thrived along with the families that tend them.
-Come and visit us soon to take a tour of our research farm and learn more about how heritage animals are central to healthy farm ecology.

 Seeds are one of the most compact treasure chests on earth, capable of transforming landscapes, culture, and human history while needing only a little care, soil, and water.
 Yet seeds are under threat from laboratory alterations, corporate control, and government regulation.
-The Farm Table Foundation works in the field every season growing, selecting, harvesting, and storing seed of ancient varieties that exhibit vigor, productiveness, and flavor.
-By doing so, the Foundation is driving our seed varieties toward regional specialties that are unique, resilient, and abundant.
-Join us soon for a visit to the Hungry Turtle Farm and see what a seed research project looks like up close.

 Instructors